 Angela regularly delivers training on inquests and inquiries (including on anonymity applications, reporting restrictions and access to inquests for the media) and she accepts instructions across all areas of chambers’ inquiry work.

 Angela accepts instructions in all aspects of chambers domestic and international media and information law practice.

 She regularly provides pre-publication advice for a range of national outlets, including The Guardian, The Times and The Sunday Times.
 She recently represented The Guardian (with Caoilfhionn Gallagher) in the High Court challenge to the treatment of sensitive material in the inquest into the death of Alexander Perepilichnyy (Secretary of State for the Home Department v HM Senior Coroner for Surrey).

 Angela has a particular interest in open justice, reporting restrictions and closed proceedings.
+She recently acted on behalf of The Times, the BBC and ITN in the Fishmongers Hall Inquests.
 She has published widely on data and surveillance law in the UK.
 She advises individuals and organisations on related matters.
 She has prepared legal submissions for publication for a range of media and free expression organisations, including Reporters without Borders and the Media Lawyers Association.

 Angela is a member of Doughty Street International.
 She regularly advises individual clients, civil society organisations and National Human Rights Institutions on the compatibility of domestic law and practice with international human rights standards.

 She advised the Joint Committee on Human Rights on both the ratification of the UN Convention on the Rights of Persons with Disabilities and the conclusion of the UN Guiding Principles on Business and Human Rights.
 Angela led a programme of work focused on increasing the effective execution of judgments of the European Court of Human Rights.